Qingdao – China’s Sailing City

-hosted the Clipper Round The World Yacht Race, International Sailing Week (青岛国际帆船周), SINO CES (中国国际消费电子博览会), International Beer Festival (青岛国际啤酒节), and World Horticultural Exposition (青岛世园会), with the first Metro Lines coming in late 2015.
+In 2014, Qingdao hosted the International Sailing Week (青岛国际帆船周), SINO CES (中国国际消费电子博览会), International Beer Festival (青岛国际啤酒节), World Horticultural Exposition (青岛世园会), and the Clipper Round The World Yacht Race for it’s 5th consecutive time, with confirmation of the first Metro Lines coming in late 2015.